MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/reference/PSDscResources/Resources/WindowsFeature/Example.md

 - Whether it's installed with its subfeatures
 - Whether it's installed as a specific account

-All of the values provided for the resource are user-provided, not hard-coded.
+All the resource's values are user-provided, not hard-coded.
 The parameters map to the resource's properties, changing its behavior.

 ### Name

 If you don't specify the **Name** parameter, the resource's **Name** property is set to `Telnet-Client`.
-This the Windows feature the resource will install or uninstall.
+This the Windows feature the resource installs or uninstalls.

 ### Ensure